-Refund Request from an Other Health Insurance Source Description of the Exception Documentation Requirements Submission Address This exception occurs when an other health insurance source reviews a previously paid claim and determines that reimbursement was inappropriate.
-To receive consideration, the following documentation must be submitted within 90 days from the date of recoupment notification: • A copy of the commercial health insurance remittance information. • A copy of the remittance information showing recoupment for crossover claims when Medicare is recouping payment.
+Refund Request from an Other Health Insurance Source Description of the Exception Documentation Requirements Submission Address insurance source reviews a previously paid To receive consideration, the following documentation must be submitted within 90 days from the date of recoupment notification: • A copy of the commercial health insurance remittance information. • A copy of the remittance information showing recoupment for crossover claims when Medicare is recouping payment.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

 Retroactive Member Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim cannot To receive consideration, the request must be submitted ForwardHealth be submitted within the submission within 180 days from the date the backdated enrollment Timely Filing deadline due to a delay in the was added to the member's enrollment information.
-In Ste 50 determination of a member's retroactive addition, "retroactive enrollment" must be indicated on the 6406 Bridge Rd enrollment. | claim. | Madison WI 53784-0050
+In Ste 50 determination of a member's retroactive addition, "retroactive enrollment" must be indicated on the 6406 Bridge Rd enrollment. claim.
+Madison WI 53784-0050